deliveryhero/lymph/docs/service_api.rst

         The service identifier that is used to register this service with the coordinator service.
         ``service_type`` is usually set as a class attribute.

-    .. attribute:: logger

-        A unique python ``logging.Logger`` instance for this service

     .. method:: on_start()

         Called when the service is started